Review: The Build Card

 People with poor credit have few options for unsecured cards.
 Most lenders are simply unwilling to take a chance on so-called subprime borrowers.

 The issuer of The Build Card — a company called FS Card — takes a different tack.
 Rather than shy away from customers with poor credit, it actively scopes out “deep subprime” borrowers with credit scores of between 300 and 600.
 To be clear, you can’t apply for The Build Card on a whim: You must be invited by FS Card.The Build Card is a mixed bag of positives and negatives.
 On one hand, it’s an unsecured card, so it doesn’t require a security deposit like a secured card does.
 It also comes with a respectable $500 starting credit limit.

 On the other hand, you’ll have to pay $125 to open the card (a $53 one-time account set-up fee and a $72 annual membership fee).
 The card also offers no grace period before charging you interest on purchases — a significant downside and something that is rare for credit cards in general.

-Ultimately, it’s best to consider the Build Card only if you’re in a serious cash crunch and have no other options but to borrow money.
-The card comes with a high 29.9% variable APR for purchases and cash advances, but that’s better than what you’ll get with a payday loan (as long as you pay your balances in good time).
+Ultimately, it’s best to consider The Build Card only if you’re in a serious cash crunch and have no other options but to borrow money.
+The card comes with a high 29.9% variable APR for purchases and cash advances, but that’s better than what payday loans offer — as long as you pay your balances in good time.